 D49 Mesh: Minimise Cracking and Shrinking

-Keep in mind that the goal of this article to help you guide in the right direction.
-There are a lot of factors that can cause a screed to crack, and so always consult with a professional before going proceeding.
+Keep in mind that the goal of this article is to help you guide in the right direction.
+There are a lot of factors that can cause a screed to crack, so always consult with a professional before proceeding.

 According to the British Standard BS 8204-1:2003, reinforcement is used to reduce the severity of the cracks.
 It’s often used with unbonded or floating screed to control the shrinkage and cracks.

-D49 Mesh complies with all the standards, and it will help minimise those shirnkage cracks
+D49 Mesh complies with all the standards, and it will help minimise those shrinkage cracks

 How Does D49 Mesh Work?

 Reinforcement mesh such as D49 Mesh is put inside cementitious screed to reduce stress on the screed.
 The primary reason behind cracking and shrinkage is the stress that the screed goes through while curing.

 D49 Mesh is used in order to enhance the compression quality and increase the flexural strength of the screed.
 It’s an effective way of lengthening the ‘bending moment’ of the screed.
 The bending moment refers to the point where the screed bends due to external pressure.